archtechx/livewire-access/README.md

 Other times, you may simply want more assurance than Livewire provides out of the box.
 The `WithExplicitAccess` trait is made for that.
 It disables all frontend access, and requires you to manually enable it on specific properties/methods.

 The second option is recommended, because it provides the most security benefits.
 Accidentally making methods `public` is common, and it can cause security issues.

-It especially useful for teams with junior engineers who don't yet have a full understanding of Livewire's internals, but can be very productive with it.
+Disabling implicit access can be especially useful on teams with junior engineers who don't yet have a full understanding of Livewire's internals, but can be very productive with it.

 ## Installation